ricardomaia/javascript-fast-track/README.md

 # Javascript Fast Track

-The objective of this project is offer a simple and fast overview about moderm Javascript ecosystem.
+The objective of this project is offer a simple and fast overview about modern Javascript ecosystem.

 **Requirements:**